 The way this blog has been going lately, I think it might need to be called RetroCogDogBlog!

 Top / Featured Photo: Some classic staplers of various vintages, all metal.
 I am pretty sure those were ones found at photographed at my Mom’s house when we had to clean it out.
 She liked her office tools.
 I brought home the Swingline in the front.
 There were boxes of staples I bet that were bought in the 1960s.
 This is my flickr photo http://flickr.com/photos/cogdog/6306848469 shared under a Creative Commons (BY) license

-The post "Shining Up The Old Bookmarklet Tool" was originally cracked open and scrambled from a rotten egg at CogDogBlog (https://cogdogblog.com/2016/02/shining-up-bookmarklet-tool/) on February 7, 2016.
+The post "Shining Up The Old Bookmarklet Tool" was originally slapped on the butt by a cigar smoking doctor yelling "It's a post!" at CogDogBlog (http://cogdogblog.com/2016/02/shining-up-bookmarklet-tool/) on February 7, 2016.